rchillyard/Number/README.md

 constant values.
 See the worksheet _ContinuedFractions.sc_.

-For example, the golden ratio (phi) can be evaluated using an infinite continued fraction where the coefficients are all 1.
+For example, the golden ratio ($\phi$) can be evaluated using an infinite continued fraction where the coefficients are all 1.
 Continued fractions can be used to generate "convergents" which are rational numbers and which approximate a value.
-For example, the convergents for pi include with the familiar 22/7, 355/113, etc.
+For example, the convergents for $\pi$ include with the familiar 22/7, 355/113, etc.

 Versions
 ========